 In Blow Up, Hemmings at one point sees the model Verushka though she's supposed to be in Paris.
 She's wearing an outfit that is printed so it looks like snake skin.
 What did Alex have in his bedroom?
 A boa constrictor.
 Hills states that she and McDowell played a scene with the boa that was cut.

-Knowing this suddenly has me realize a connection had here with the two men with whom the Pierrette is found at Rainbow Fashions in Eyes Wide Shut.
+One might wander if there is a connection had here with the two men with whom the Pierrette is found at Rainbow Fashions in Eyes Wide Shut.
 One has a dark curly wig on and is found within a clothing rack upon which hang feathered boas.
 The other pops up from behind the couch wearing a long blond wig.
-When Milich tears the black wig off the man inside the clothing rack is revealed as having gray hair.
+When Milich tears the black wig off the man inside the clothing rack he is revealed as having gray hair.
 When he tears the blond wig off the other man, he is revealed as having black hair.
-The idea is that they are there to engage in a threesome with an underage girl--shades of Lolita.
+The appear to be there to engage in a threesome with an underage girl--shades of Lolita.
+They say they have been invited.

 There is, by the way, no boa constrictor in the book, A Clockwork Orange.
 A snake is mentioned once but it's during the Ludovico experiment.
 When Alex protests he's cured, realizing they are using music he loves in the film, Dr. Brodsky tells him, "You're not cured yet.
 There's still a lot to be done.
 Only when your body reacts promptly and violently to violence, as to a snake, without further help from us, without medication, only then--"